deadpixi/libtmt/README.rst

     The string is converted internally to a wide-character string using the system's current multibyte encoding.
-Each terminal maintains a private multibyte decoding state, and correctly handles mulitbyte characters that span multiple calls to this function (that is, the final byte(s) of `s` may be a partial mulitbyte character to be completed on the next call).
+Each terminal maintains a private multibyte decoding state, and correctly handles multibyte characters that span multiple calls to this function (that is, the final byte(s) of `s` may be a partial multibyte character to be completed on the next call).

 `const TMTSCREEN *tmt_screen(const TMT *vt);`
     Returns a pointer to the terminal's screen image.

-`const TMTPOINT *tmt_cursor(cosnt TMT *vt);`
+`const TMTPOINT *tmt_cursor(const TMT *vt);`
     Returns a pointer to the terminal's cursor position.

 `void tmt_clean(TMT *vt);`